AllYarnsAreBeautiful/allyarnsarebeautiful.github.io/ayab-hardware.md

 #### AYAB Shield

-The AYAB Shield is no longer sold directly by us, but there are some people manufacturing and selling them out there.
+The AYAB Shield is not directly by us, but there are some people manufacturing and selling them out there.
 Please double check the Shield version you are buying, so you don't get an old one.
 The latest version released by us is "1.4TH":

 - [redpinkgreen on Etsy (AYAB Shield)](https://www.etsy.com/shop/redpinkgreen)
 - ... (if you want to show up here, just contact us!)